URGENT: Help Stop SB 1356 – Protect Local Representation For Your Neighborhood Streets

 Overview of Bill

-House Bill 471 proposes two major changes to how ACHD commissioners are elected in Ada County:
+Senate Bill 1356 proposes two major changes to how ACHD commissioners are elected in Ada County:

 Countywide Elections: Instead of voting for a commissioner from your subdistrict, all Ada County voters would elect all commissioners.